The easy to moderate hiking trail ending at a picturesque waterfall.

 This family-friendly hike is a popular section of the Mt Proctor Trail hike.
 It is accessible year-round and is enjoyed by all, especially young children and toddlers due to its ease and access to explore nature.

-Distance: 4 km (return hike)
+Distance: 4.6 km (return hike)

-Elevation Gain: 120 m
+Elevation Gain: 115 m

 Hiking Time: 90 min - 2 hours (depending on the speed of hiking and number of stops along the way)

 Fairy Creek Falls trail follows Fairy Creek to a picturesque waterfall.
 This trail explores the lower slopes of Mount Proctor and can connect you to the bigger Fairy Creek Trail up to Mount Proctor and also connects to the base of the Three Sisters (aka.
 Mt Trinity).
 If hiking in summer, listen out for chirps of the Columbian Ground Squirrels as you approach the open field.

 Whilst the trail is mostly dirt and gravel some rooty sections make it unsuitable for chariots or strollers.
 Please be aware and mindful of all other trail users, as bikers channel from upper trails into the lower section of the hike.
 Dogs on leash are welcome.